Unicorn Easter Eggs

 Pipe cleaners and fuzzy pom-pom balls add Easter bunny flair to these eggs.
 Take one pipe cleaner (you'll need a full one for each egg), set the egg in the middle, and twist the two ends together at the top of the egg.
 Fold each end over to make the ears, and twist to secure.
 Glue a matching pom-pom ball to the backside of the egg, and draw a face on the front with permanent marker to complete the look.

 Easter Egg Tip: To prevent the pipe cleaner from slipping off the egg, secure with a dab of glue at the top and bottom.
 Let dry before putting your bunnies on display.

 A bag of crafts store buttons is all you need for this no-dye Easter egg design.
 Play around with different button colors and sizes to form pretty shapes (such as the flowers shown here), and hot-glue them to hard-boiled eggs for a quick and easy Easter project.

 Flower Sticker Easter Eggs

-Neon dot stickers from an office supply store add a fresh look to Easter eggs.
+Neon dot stickers from an office supply store add a fresh look to no dye Easter eggss.
 Alternate colors to create your bouquet.
-Display your eggs in a flowerpot with green fabric to round out your Easter garden display.
+Display your eggs in a flowerpot with green fabric to round out your garden display.